Aberthaw power stations: Aberthaw B

 The B station had 2 × 462 MW and 1 × 475 MW turbo-alternators giving a gross output of 1,399 MW.
 The boilers operated on pulverised coal and delivered 1,170 kg/s of steam at 158.6 bar and 566 °C. Station cooling was by sea water.
 In 1978/9 the station sent out 4,083.124 GWh, and in 1980/1 it sent out 5,620.143 GWh.

 There was a gas-turbine generating facility at Aberthaw, commissioned in February 1967.
 There were three 17.5 MW gas turbines with a total rating of 52.5 MW, and they delivered 0.392 GWh in the year 1980/1.

 Until its closure, the Tower Colliery in Hirwaun supplied much of the coal for Aberthaw.
 Until 2017 coal came from the Ffos-y-fran Land Reclamation Scheme in Merthyr Tydfil.
 Other sources included: the Aberpergwm drift and opencast mines in the Neath Valley; the Cwmgwrach Colliery via the Onllwyn Washery; and the Tower Opencast mine based at the site of the original Tower Colliery.
 Further stocks were sourced from abroad, primarily Russia, and shipped in via the ports of Portbury, Avonmouth and Newport Docks.

 In response to the UK government's renewable energy obligation that came into effect in April 2002, the station began firing a range of biomass materials to replace some of the coal burned.
 This was due to Welsh coal being less volatile than other coal and as such producing more sulphur dioxide and carbon monoxide.

-Flue gas desulfurization
+Flue gas desulphurisation

-Aberthaw B was due for closure, but in June 2005 station owners Npower agreed to reduce sulphur dioxide emissions by installing flue-gas desulfurization (FGD) equipment.
+Aberthaw B was due for closure, but in June 2005 station owners Npower agreed to reduce sulphur dioxide emissions by installing flue-gas desulphurisation (FGD) equipment.
 This was to reduce sulphur dioxide levels by 90% by 2008, when new European environmental regulations came into effect.
 Construction of the equipment started on 21 June 2006, with a tree planting ceremony attended by the Welsh Minister for Enterprise, Innovation and Networks, Andrew Davies.
 The desulphurisation FGD project was being carried out by a consortium of Alstom and Amec Foster Wheeler, which was to have employed 500 workers on site at the peak of construction.